nbh-digital/website/README.md

 # [nbh-digital.com](http://nbh-digital.com)

-Currently hosted on digitalocean, [Nickolay's](https://t.me/nbabenko) account
+Currently hosted on TF GRID, mazraa farm

 Bootstrapped and can be easily edited with [mobirise.com](http://mobirise.com)